 What Is Programming?

 Coding is playing a major role in software development.
 But when it comes to programming, then it is the backbone of software development.
-It is a vast area as compared with coding.
+It is a vast area as compared to coding.

 Is programming the same as coding?

 The most straightforward answer to this question is, programming and coding are not the same.
 Coding is a technique that is used to convert binary commands into machine language.
 We can say that it is a way to write code from one language to another.
 On the other hand, Programming is the process to create a program for a machine with a given set of information to perform a certain task.

 Is coding or programming better?

 If you do not want to invest your time and efforts to learn, Coding is better than programming.
 Because coding is the initial development phase of any software or program.
 It also requires less time to learn and is much easier to understand and analyze than programming.

 On the other hand, programming is a vast field and deals with different types of complex scenarios.
 It is used to ensure the proper implementation of code for programs and software.

 Programming language and coding are interrelated with each other.
 Or we can say that it is the foundation of a programming language.
 Coding means translating logic or instructions into machine language.

 Computers only understand ones and zeros i.e. known as binary language.
 Coding is the way to write instructions for computers and is involved in every phase of programming i.e. why programming is now called coding.